 Upon successful completion of this course, students will be able to:

-- Perform by memory the melody and improvise over the harmonic progression of each jazz standard listed in the course outline.
+- Perform from memory the melodies and improvise coherently over the harmonic progressions of the jazz standards listed in the course outline.

-- Quickly develop a structural overview of a jazz standard and improvise effectively on sight.
+- Quickly assess the form and harmonic structure of a jazz standard and improvise effectively in real time.

-- Analyze and articulate techniques appropriate for improvising over both “standard” and complex chord changes.
+- Analyze and articulate appropriate improvisational strategies for both conventional and complex harmonic contexts.

-- Apply concepts from transcriptions, listening assignments, and prior courses (Intro to Jazz Improvisation, Applied Lessons) to begin improvising with stylistic authenticity and nuance.
+- Integrate concepts from transcription, listening assignments, and prior coursework to begin improvising with greater intention, continuity, and stylistic authenticity.

 Course format & content: